niplav/site/resolving.md

 2019](./doc/cs/ai/alignment/risks_from_learned_optimization_hubinger_2019.pdf).

-This tension between the normative theory of rational agency and the observations we can make about intelligent systems in the real world provides a stark contrast and brings up the question of how one could modify the preferences of intelligent systems to be more consistent.
+This tension between the normative theory of rational agency and the observations I can make about intelligent systems in the real world provides a stark contrast and brings up the question of how one could modify the preferences of intelligent systems to be more consistent.

 ### Motivation

+The intuitive case for focusing on resolving inconsistent preferences is that __given we find a normative ideal for rationality__, real-life systems will probably not perfectly conform to that ideal.
+So we'll have an ideal and we have the real-life situation—it is natural to ask how to get from here to there.

-We claim the project of finding procedures for modifying preferences to make them consistent is interesting and important for several different
+I claim the project of finding procedures for modifying preferences to make them consistent is interesting and important for several different
 reasons:

--   **Learning the preferences of weaker incoherent systems** [Dewey 2010](./doc/cs/ai/alignment/value_learning/learning_what_to_value_dewey_2010.pdf): Assuming that one system `$S_1$` wants to learn the preferences of a less coherent system `$S_2$`, `$S_1$` might want to "correct" inconsistent preferences learned from `$S_2$` to avoid being exploitable via Dutch books.
+-   **Learning the preferences of weaker incoherent systems** [Dewey 2010](./doc/cs/ai/alignment/value_learning/learning_what_to_value_dewey_2010.pdf):
+    Assuming that one system `$S_1$` wants to learn the preferences of a less coherent system `$S_2$`, `$S_1$` might want to "correct" inconsistent preferences learned from `$S_2$` to avoid being exploitable via Dutch books.
 For example, an AI assistant trying to learn and then fulfill the preferences of a gambling-addicted human could notice that the human has a cyclic preference which results in them being predictably losing money at the casino, even though they otherwise care about money.
 -   **Managing ontological crises**: If a system defines its preferences using a world model, but this world model changes, those preferences might now be inconsistent.
 Such situations would benefit from a